-It is usual for the Clerk of the House to prepare a memorandum for the consideration of the committee.
-The Clerk is acknowledged as the committee's principal adviser on the principles and law of parliamentary privilege and has given evidence to, or conferred informally with, the committee at its request in respect of its inquiries.
+principles and law of parliamentary privilege and has given evidence to, or conferred informally with, the committee at its request in respect of its inquiries.
 The Clerk on other occasions has been permitted to attend meetings as an observer.
 The Speaker and law officers of the Crown have also given evidence to, or conferred informally with, the committee.
 During its 1980 inquiry into the use of House documents in the courts, a leading barrister served as a specialist adviser to the committee.
 The special procedures adopted in 2009 allow the committee to appoint counsel to assist it.

 Since 1987 the practice of the committee has been to permit witnesses to be accompanied by an adviser when giving evidence.
-Normally witnesses have chosen to be accompanied by lawyers, the or other occasions persons such as a Member's assistant or another Member have accompanied witnesses.
+Normally witnesses have chosen to be accompanied by lawyers, but on other occasions persons such as a Member's assistant or another Member have accompanied witnesses.
 Witnesses are permitted to consult freely with their advisers when giving evidence.
 Traditionally advisers were not permitted to make submissions themselves or to question other witnesses, but the special procedures adopted in 2009 allow a person against whom evidence has been given to examine witnesses, by counsel or personally, in relation to the evidence.
 The committee may authorise, subject to rules determined by the committee, the examination of witnesses by counsel.